Commit451/skyhook/README.md

 If you want support for a new provider, just create a pull request and add it!

+Alternatively, a new provider can also be requested by creating an [issue](https://github.com/Commit451/skyhook/issues).

 \ ゜o゜)ノ

 ## Testing Locally